 As you guys know, James and I are sometimes a bit competitive with our fantasy picks, however it is a team effort.
-James’ article for fantasy running backs took the obvious guys and there are some awesome rookies that he’s recommended, and so I have looked a bit deeper for some other fantasy options that are going to give some upside in the later rounds of your fantasy draft, as well as a couple that he missed.
+James’ article for fantasy rookies took the obvious guys and there are some awesome rookies that he’s recommended, and so I have looked a bit deeper for some other fantasy options that are going to give some upside in the later rounds of your fantasy draft, as well as a couple that he missed.

 These picks are all focused in relevance for redraft fantasy leagues, but if you’re in a dynasty league, they will be great too.